 Opt for the Fast Ferry to Nusa Penida

 The second option is the local ferry.
 We’ve been told the local ferry costs around 50,000 IDR and takes about two hours with questionable Indonesian safety regulations.
 What’s a life jacket?
-Even though the journey is short the waters can still be treacherous and people have died crossing on both the local boats and speedboats.
-However, odds are better in the fast boats meant for tourists.
+Even though the journey is short, the waters can still be treacherous, and people have died crossing on both the local boats and speedboats.
+However, the odds are better in the fast boats meant for tourists.

 Pay the Right Price to Nusa Penida

-There are a number of “ferry” operators and picking the right one seems to be an impossible task.
+There are several “ferry” operators, and picking the right one seems impossible.
 El Rey, Arathmas, Mola Mola Express, and Maruti are a few notable ones.
-We had heard of the name El Rey so we took the gamble and chose to go with them.
+We had heard of El Rey, so we took the gamble and chose to go with them.
 The first price they quoted us to go from Sanur to Nusa Penida was 490,000 IDR one way.

-Most of the companies are about the same in service level and dodginess.
-If you end up booking with your hotel or a third party you will most likely be paying more than you would at the ferry terminal, but you will enjoy the convenience and peace of mind by not dealing with the chaos of doing it yourself.
+Most companies are about the same in terms of service level and dodginess.
+If you end up booking with your hotel or a third party, you will most likely be paying more than you would at the ferry terminal, but you will enjoy the convenience and peace of mind by not dealing with the chaos of doing it yourself.
 This often includes a transfer from your hotel to the ferry point.
-(Side note – We made our way back to Bali from Nusa Lembongan for 175,000 a person).
+(Side note – We returned to Bali from Nusa Lembongan for 175,000 a person).

 Carry Your Shoes With You